Lone Star Steakhouse & Saloon

 Lone Star Steakhouse & Saloon is an American casual dining restaurant chain with a single independently owned and operated franchise still in business in 2021 on the island of Guam.
 The chain served steak, seafood, salad, and similar food items.
 Lone Star opened its first restaurant in 1989 in Winston-Salem, North Carolina.
 In March 1992, Lone Star became a public company with eight restaurants opened.
 At its maximum, 267 Lone Star Steakhouses were in operation.
-The company filed for Chapter 7 bankruptcy on September 7, 2017.
+The company filed for Chapter 11 bankruptcy in February 2017.

-By August 2019, the then operating company website advertised four locations, all of which are independently confirmed closed.
+As of December 2025, the chain has one location in Tamuning, Guam.

 History

 Founding and expansion

 Lone Star was founded by Jamie B. Coulter, who started his restaurant career as a major franchisee of the Pizza Hut chain.
 Separately, a company called Creative Culinary Concepts opened a prototype Lone Star Steakhouse & Saloon restaurant in Winston-Salem, North Carolina, in 1989. in 1991, Coulter signed an agreement with Creative Culinary Concepts to open 4 Lone Star restaurants, which would have a Texas Roadhouse-style ambiance.
 Coulter incorporated Lone Star Steakhouse & Saloon in January 1992, becoming the President, CEO, and Chairman of the chain.

 The chain, at this point featuring eight restaurants, went public in March 1992 to raise the cash for expansion.
 The initial public offering raised $91 million.
 In 1993, 1994, and 1995, Lone Star was awarded the distinction of "best small business in the country" by Forbes, and in 1994 ranked No. 6 in Fortune magazine's list of fastest-growing companies – a higher rank than any other restaurant.
 Coulter himself was named chief executive of the year in 1996 by Restaurants and Institutions.

 By the end of 1995, there were 182 restaurants in operation, which expanded further to 205 locations by March 1997 and further yet to 265 by the end of that same year.
 However, Lone Star faced problems with market saturation, rising food and labor costs, declining same-store sales, and management turnover as the company entered the late 90s.
 The company's growth came to a sudden halt, with the chain reaching its maximum extent of 267 restaurants after opening just two in all of 1998, and ended the 1990s with 265 restaurants after closing two in 1999.
 During this time, the company's stock price plummeted from $46 in 1996 to just $6 by the end of 1998.
 As a result of this turmoil, a minor shareholder in Lone Star, Guy W. Adams, waged a successful battle to unseat Coulter as chairman of the Board of Directors of the company he had founded, though Coulter maintained his position of CEO.
 Lone Star had begun to seek a buyer to take the company private in 2002.